jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   by Doom multiple times and the effect stacks.

   ### Fortune (Warp Charge: 7)
-  ???
+  If manifested, choose a friendly ASURYANI unit.
+Until the start of the next Psychic phase, that unit gains a 5+ invulnerable save.

   ### Clairvoyance (Warp Charge: 7)
   If manifested, the caster gains 2 Clairvoyance dice.
 They can be used for the caster or for any friendly ASURYANI \<CRAFTWORLD\> unit within 12" of the caster.

   ### Safe Passage (Warp Charge: 6)
-  If manifested, choose a friendly Reinforcements unit.
+  If manifested, choose a friendly unit that's currently in Reserves.
 You may immediately set it up on the battlefield using any relevant special rules available to that unit, along with any accompanying CHARACTERs (as per the usual rules for CHARACTER Reinforcements), as if it were the Reinforcements Phase.
 All models that arrive on the battlefield using Safe Passage must be set up in unit coherency and wholly within 12" of the caster - if this is not possible, then they cannot arrive in this way.
 When units arrive on the battlefield using Safe Passage, their associated Exhaustion Roll succeeds automatically.

   ### Power 6 Placeholder (Warp Charge: ?)
-  If manifested, nothing happens.
+  If manifested, ...?

 ---